John Holland, Board President

 Scott Berry, Vice President

 After slogging away on Wall Street for a decade after college, Ed chucked it all, loaded up his old jalopy, and moved to Park City in 1993.
 The ski-bum gig didn’t last very long; he soon started graduate school at the University of Utah, where he earned his Ph.D. in Philosophy, and where he also met his wife, Melissa, another transplant from New York.
-They and their two teenage boys live in a hundred-year-old house in the heart of Salt Lake City, from where they frequently set off on adventures both near and far.
-Ed is a Professor (Lecturer) of Philosophy at the University of Utah.
-He regularly teaches classes on environmental ethics and environmental philosophy.
-His published work includes a book on water in the American West, and his current research and teaching focuses on sustainability and bioregionalism; he is particularly interested in exploring how eco-phenomenology can be used to integrate value distinctions into the broader environmental dialogue.
-In his pre-Utah days, Ed spent lots of time hiking, backpacking and mountaineering in the green expanses of the Adirondacks, Alaska and Western Canada.
-But over the last quarter century, he has sought out the solace, wonder and adventure of the desert landscapes of the Southwest.
-Again and again, and with ever-more frequency, it is the area around Grand Staircase-Escalante National Monument to which he is drawn, and the future of which he now hopes to help shape
+With their two teenage boys together live in a hundred-year-old house in the heart of Salt Lake City, from where they frequently set off on adventures both near and far.
+Ed is a recently retired Professor (Lecturer) of Philosophy at the University of Utah.
+He regularly taught classes on environmental ethics and environmental philosophy.
+His published work includes a book on the water in the American West.
+Over the last quarter century, he has sought out the solace, wonder, and adventure of the desert landscapes of the Southwest.
+With ever-more frequency, it is the area around Grand Staircase-Escalante National Monument to which he is drawn, and it’s future he hopes to help shape.